 Teaching Portfolio, with Dean and student evaluations and syllabi.

-Docent professorship application for the University of Helsinki in process.
+Docent professorship of the University of Helsinki.
+(Since May 2017).

 Instructor.
 University of Helsinki, Master’s Program in Media and Global Communication.
 (Since 2009).